genomicepidemiology/flankophile/README.md

  and take note of the numbered sections.
 If you want to change a parameters you must delete all output with a number equal or higher than the number of the section.

-If you want to add more data you must delete all output except  1_abricate.
-You add more data by appending more lines to the input_list file.
-If you want to use a different reference database you must delete the entire output directory and start over.
+If you want to add more data or use a different reference database you must delete the entire output folder.

 #### Redirect where to store conda packages